chocolateboy/get-wild/README.md

 const obj = { map }
 const get = getter({ collect })

-get(obj, 'map.*.value')   // ["foo", "bar", "baz", "quux"]
 get(obj, 'map[0].value')  // "foo"
 get(obj, 'map[-1].value') // "quux"
+get(obj, 'map.*.value')   // ["foo", "bar", "baz", "quux"]
 ```

-The `collect` function is used to convert a non-array value under a wildcard
+The `collect` function is used to convert a non-array value matched by a
-token, or indexed by an integer, into an array of values.
+wildcard or indexed by an integer into an array of values.
 If not supplied, it
 defaults to [`Object.values`][Object.values], which works with plain objects,
 array-likes, and other non-nullish values.
 It can be overridden to add support
-for traversable values that aren't plain objects or arrays, e.g. DOM elements
+for traversable values which aren't plain objects or arrays, e.g. DOM elements
 or ES6 Map and Set instances.

 Note that the value passed to `collect` is not falsey and not an array, as both
 are handled without calling `collect`.

-For indexed access, the collect function is passed the index as its second
+For indexed access, the `collect` function is passed the index as its second
+argument and the return value can be an array-like rather than a full-blown
-argument.
-For wildcard matches, the index is omitted.
-This distinction can be
+array.
+For wildcard matches, the index is omitted and the return value is an
-used to customize the result, e.g. to avoid constructing a large array if only
+an array.
+This distinction can be used to customize the result, e.g. to avoid
-a single value is accessed, or to customize the order of the values.
+constructing a large array if only a single value is accessed, or to customize
+the order of the values.

 ## default